guiuiy/cse15l-lab-reports/lab1.md

    [user@sahara ~]$ cd /home/lecture1/messages
    [user@sahara ~/lecture1/messages]$
    ```
-3. When I used the 'cd' command with a file as the argument, the terminal gave an error that said the file was not a directory.
+3. When I used the `cd` command with a file as the argument, the terminal said the file was not a directory which is not an error.
    ```
    [user@sahara ~/lecture1/messages]$ cd no.txt
    bash: cd: no.txt: Not a directory